 As described above, Maschmann, Hansteen and Murray had claimed that a magnet could have an effect on the formation of Diana's tree.
-However, shortly after the publication of Murray's paper it was criticised by an anonymous author.47 "B.M." repeated all experiments described by Murray.
+However, shortly after the publication of Murray's paper it was criticised by an anonymous author (B.M., 1882a).
+'B.M.' repeated all experiments described by Murray.
 He reported that he observed no sensible difference between the influences of magnetic and non-magnetic steel in the precipitation of silver.

-Murray replied and strongly protested against the anonymous attack: "If truth be the object of this writer, why does he blush to own [his name]?
+Murray replied and strongly protested against the anonymous attack: 'If truth be the object of this writer, why does he blush to own [his name]?
 Is science to be a masquerade, and its friends appear in false or fictitious characters?
-An honest man ought to be ashamed of such a contemptible subterfuge [...]".
-He conjectured that the steel used by "B.M." could be slightly magnetic, because the only test that "B.M." had applied was to check whether it attracted iron filings, and that test was
+An honest man ought to be ashamed of such a contemptible subterfuge [...]"
+(MURRAY, 1822, p.
+121).
+He conjectured that the steel used by 'B.M." could be slightly magnetic, because the only test that 'B.M." had applied was to check whether it attracted iron filings, and that test was not very sensitive.
+He also claimed that a magnet could precipitate silver from a solution of silver acetate, and that iron could never produce such an effect.
+'B.M." answered to Murray's reply, but did not comment the two relevant points of Murray's reply (B.M., 1822b).